 Painting of Means House, Stroutwater ME home of James and Mary (Cox) Means 1753-1832

 Family Name on Wikipedia – Pronounce the Clan “Menzies” right!
 (Menzies Clan Link – http://www.castlemenzies.org & http://www.menzies.org/index.htm)

 Recollections of Siada by Edgar Mean – Ship Master’s Journal

 Saga of the Sea by Edgar Means Journal of times on the sea.

 Zouave Story by John Paul Heffernan Captain From Millbridge

-Revolutionary War Records – Thomas Means He was born in 1752 and was a resident of Dixmont, Maine where he died on 18 Oct.
-1848 and is buried in the North Dixmont Cemetery in Dixmont, Maine
+Revolutionary War Records – Thomas Means Jr. He was born in 1752 and was a resident of Freeport, Maine where he died on 18 Oct.
+1848.

 Revolutionary War Records – James Means Means, James Major; He was born in Gorham, Maine in 1753 and resided there where he died on 15 Oct.
 1832.
 He is buried in the Stroudwater Cemetery in Portland, Maine.
 He has a granite monument left of the main gate.
 Service: He was a Pvt.
 In Capt.
 William Hart’s Minuteman; Under Col. Ed.
 Phinney’s Regt.